ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_02_slides.md

 ## Why Houdini?

-Houdini supports a deep integration of Houdini and its procedural workflow within the larger pipelines.
+Houdini supports a deep integration of Houdini and its procedural workflow within larger pipelines.

 --